-KPO5 Maintain financial govern ance Target 5.1 Building standards verificatio n fee income to co over indicative verification service co osts (staff costs plus 30%).
-Our Performance 2020 - 2 2021 Our Performance 2021 - 2 2022 Q1 2020-21 (April - June) 106.52% Q1 2021-22 (April - June) 141.20% Q2 2020-21 (July - Aug) 120.61% Q2 2021-22 (July - Sept) 161.95% Q3 2020-21 (Oct - Dec) 114.76% Q3 2021-22 (Oct - Dec) 140.67% Q4 2020-21 (Jan - Mar) 248.90% Q4 2021-22 (Jan - Mar) 148.26%
+KPO5 Maintain financial governance Target 5.1 Building standards verification fee income to co over indicative verification service costs (staff costs plus 30%).
+Our Performance 2021 - 2022 Q1 2021-22 (April - June) 141.20% Q2 2021-22 (July - Sept) 161.95% Q3 2021-22 (Oct - Dec) 140.67% Q4 2021-22 (Jan - Mar) 148.26% Our Performance 2022 - 2023 Q1 2022-23 (April - June) 158.38%

-KPO6 Commit to eBuilding Standards Target 6.1 Details of eBuilding Standards to be published prominently on the verifier's website.
-Our performance: Details of eBuildingStandards.scot is published prominently on Building Standards & Public Safety website including a direct link there to.
-Target 6.2 75% of each key building warrant related process being done electronically • Plan checking • Building warrant or amendments (and plans) being issued • Verification during construction • Completion certificates being accepted Our Performance: 100% of our applications are dealt with digitally, including plan checking, whether initially applied for online or otherwise.
+Commit to eBuilding Standards Details of eBuilding Standards to be published prominently on the verifier's website.
+Our performance: Details of eBuildingStandards.scot is published prominently on Building Standards &amp; Public Safety website including a direct link there to.
+75% of each key building warrant related process being done electronically • Plan checking Building warrant or amendments (and plans) being issued Verification during construction Completion certificates being accepted Our Performance: 100% of our applications are dealt with digitally, including plan checking, whether initially applied for online or otherwise.
 Paper applications are scanned on receipt to allow all warrant processes to be circulated using electronic workflow in the same manner as online applications.
 100% of building warrants and amendments to warrants are issued electronically.
-We are currently developing our systems to facilitate electronic verification during construction including carrying out site assessment using electronic devices.
+75% of our verification during construction is electronic.
+All front line staff have hybrid devices with 4G technology.
 100% of Notices of Acceptance of Completion Certificate submissions are issued electronically.